 Causation Factors Related to the Environment in Vehicle Accidents

-- Signals and signs malfunctioning or not being present
+Signals and traffic signs malfunctioning or not being present

 The NHTSA warns that these factors do not necessarily represent the main causes of a car accident because sometimes the records include environmental and non-environmental reasons for crashes, like driver error.